logo for pictures-of-cats.org

 Appearance and Character

-It seems that the Balinese cat's intelligence serves her well in being able to adapt more easily and this might mean getting along with children and other animals.
-It also depends though on how well adjusted the individual cat is.
-Sometimes the character of that outweighs the cat breed characteristics.
+It seems that the Balinese cat’s intelligence serves this cat well in being able to adapt more easily and this might mean getting along with children and other animals.
+It also depends on how well adjusted the individual cat is.
+Sometimes the character of the individual cat outweighs the cat breed characteristics.
+See cat behavior.

 Traditional Balinese cat

-The photographs that you see on this page are of the equivalent of the Modern Siamese in body conformation.
-As is the case for the Siamese cat, there are two type of Balinese Cat, the Traditional and the Contemporary.
+The photographs of the cats that you see on this page are the equivalent of the Modern Siamese in body conformation.
+As is the case for the Siamese cat, there are two types of Balinese Cat, the Traditional and the Contemporary.
 This page features the Contemporary.
 A Traditional Balinese is illustrated opposite, right.
-The are sometimes called "Applehead Balinese" in the same way Traditional Siamese are called "Appleheads".
+They are sometimes called “Applehead Balinese” in the same way Traditional Siamese are called “Appleheads“.
 Click on the links to read about the history of the Balinese cat and the history of the Siamese cat, which are intertwined.

-During development of the Balinese Cat, and as a result of breeding with the Modern Siamese to improve the "contemporary" long and slightly fragile look, the coat became more like a shorthaired cat in texture, while the tail retained its magnificent plume.
+During development of the Balinese Cat, and as a result of breeding with the Modern Siamese to improve the “contemporary” long and slightly fragile look, the coat became more like a shorthaired cat in texture, while the tail retained its magnificent plume.
 The coat is about 1-2 inches in length for the Modern Balinese.
-The coat is not thick as in other long or medium long haired cats such as the Maine Coon or Persian but fine, silky and it lies close to the body.
+The coat is not thick as in other long or medium long haired cats such as the Maine Coon or Persian but fine and silky.
+It lies close to the body.
+It is a single layered coat in contrast to the usual double layer (see cat hair)

 For the Traditional Balinese the coat is about 2 inches in length all over.
 There are 2 cat associations that are concerned with promoting traditional cats including the Traditional Balinese.
-These are the Traditional and Classic Cat International (new window) and The Traditional Cat Cub (new window).
+These are the and The Traditional Cat Cub (new window).

 Modern Balinese cat